 Chipsats are not included.
 Breakthrough Starshot calls them nanocrafts, but should be attosatellites (attosats).
 They will be the big leap in future: "gram-scale wafer, carrying cameras, photon thrusters, power supply, navigation and communication equipment."

 Small satellite (smallsat) is any satellite below 500 kg.
-That term should be used as little as possible, because there can be very large differences in sizes and capabilities.
+This term should be used rarely, there can be large differences between sizes and capabilities.

-CubeSats are a type of nanosatellites defined by the CubeSat Design Specification (CSD).
+CubeSats (cubesatellite, cube satellite) are a type of nanosatellites defined by the CubeSat Design Specification (CSD), unofficially called CubeSat standard.
+Dimensions:

 There are 2 different classes of deployers: